 Quality public realm – uneven or cracked pavements are a large contributor to falls in later life.
-Research from the United Kingdom suggests almost 1 in 10 older people will have had a fall due to a damaged or uneven pavement (Age UK, 2012).
+Research from the United Kingdom suggests almost 1 in 10 older people will have had a fall due to a damaged or uneven pavement (Age UK, 2012; Nyman et al., 2013).
 Having a fall can have a large detrimental effect on older people’s confidence to go out, increasing isolation and reducing independence.
 There needs to be careful consideration for materials used, Newton and Ormerod (2008) provide excellent guidance based on discussions and trials with older people in the UK.
 They found older people prefer tarmac as a surface, largely for its smoothness, as long as it is not slippery.
 Paving slabs are seen as aesthetically pleasing in the environment, but must be laid and maintained properly and all be a similar height without cracks.
 Cobbles were seen as very aesthetically pleasing and in keeping with historical perspective of many cities, towns and villages in the Europe, in particular, but were conversely seen as very difficult to walk on in later life.
 Gravel was almost uniformly rejected on aesthetics and ease of walking.
 Maintenance and repair is vital and older people are encouraged to be active in reporting problems to the relevant authorities and be much more involved in the design of materials used (Age UK, 2012).
 All councils need to ensure that pavement repairs are carried out promptly and that people are encouraged to report problem areas.

-Hence there is a need to address the utilitarian and practical improvements that enable movement through improving the quality of public spaces. .
-In a study on High Streets, legibility and comfort are seen to be associated with place attachment for those of all ages, the street must be seen to be providing for needs and afford spaces to dwell, sit and perform the activities (Ujang, 2012).
-A major problem is that although the users of the place see the street as one coherent whole, there might be several different providers or decision-makers involved in making the street the way it is.
-A great example is provided in Age UK’s Pride of Place campaign (Age UK, 2012).
-They cite the many different actors involved in shaping and decision-making with British streets: the pavement is usually the responsibility of the county council, the benches, litter-bins and toilets may well be the parish or borough or a combination of both.
-A bus shelter may be borough council funded in partnership with a private advertising company and the bus company another different private company altogether (remembering that the free bus pass is funded by central government, but administered by the county council!)
-It is no wonder that older people’s needs get lost among the different groups responsible for the space.